Preference-based Online Learning with Dueling Bandits: A Survey

 To pick a task to be labeled, \Algo{SHAMPO} performs an exploration-exploitation strategy in which tasks are randomly queried, with a bias towards tasks that involve a high uncertainty about the labeling.
 To perform an update on the parameter vector representing the model, the algorithm applies the Perceptron update rule to the true label revealed for the task chosen.

-\subsection{Dueling bandits on posets}
+\subsection{Dueling Bandits on Posets}

 \citet{AuRa17} extend the dueling bandits problem to partially ordered sets (posets), allowing pairs of arms to be incomparable.
 They consider the problem of identifying, with a minimal number of pairwise comparisons in a pure exploration setting, the set of maximal arms or Pareto set among all available arms.
-The main challenge in this framework is the problem of indistinguishability: the agent may be unsure whether two arms are indeed comparable and just very close to each other, or whether they are incomparable, regardless of the number of comparisons that have been performed.
+The main challenge in this framework is the problem of indistinguishability: The learner may be unsure whether two arms are actually comparable and just very close to each other, or whether they are indeed incomparable, no matter how many times the arms are compared.
 Without any additional information, it might then be impossible to recover the exact Pareto set.

 The authors first devise the \Algo{UnchainedBandits} algorithm to find a nearly optimal approximation of the Pareto front of any poset.
-The strategy implemented by the algorithm is based on a peeling approach that offers a way to control the time spent on pulling arms that are indistinguishable.
-The authors provide a high probability regret bound of $ \bigO \left( K \text{\textbf{width}}(S)\log \frac{K}{\delta} \sum_{i,i \notin \mathcal{P}} \frac{1}{\Delta_i} \right) $, where $ S $ is the poset, $ \text{\textbf{width}}(S) $ is its width defined as the maximum size of an antichain (a subset in which every pair is incomparable), $ \cP $ is the Pareto front, $ \Delta_i $ is the regret associated with arm $i$ defined as the maximum difference between arm $i$ and the best arm comparable to $i$, and the regret incurred by comparing two arms $a_i$ and $a_j$ is defined by $ \Delta_i+\Delta_j $.
+The strategy implemented by the algorithm is based on a peeling approach that offers a way to control the number of comparison of arms that are in fact indistinguishable.
+The authors provide a high probability regret bound of $ \bigO \left( K \, \text{width}(S)\log \frac{K}{\delta} \sum_{i,i \notin \mathcal{P}} \frac{1}{\Delta_i} \right) $, where $ S $ is the poset, $ \text{width}(S) $ is its width defined as the maximum size of an antichain (a subset in which every pair is incomparable), $ \cP $ is the Pareto front, $ \Delta_i $ is the regret associated with arm $a_i$ defined as the maximum difference between arm $a_i$ and the best arm comparable to $a_i$, and the regret incurred by comparing two arms $a_i$ and $a_j$ is defined by $ \Delta_i+\Delta_j $.